Associate Director, Director of Outreach

 As an outreach professional, I recognize that we can amplify the power of intervention by reaching out and engaging the whole community.
 My focus in that regard is to engage students, faculty, and staff by helping them to recognize their intrinsic abilities to support themselves and one another.
 I believe that working to establish a viable Culture of Care, evidenced by genuine connectedness, is the key to improving the overall mental health and well-being for everyone.

-My supervision style is interpersonal and person centered.
-Also, I place a strong emphasis on encouraging self-empowerment and wellness for the interns I work with.
+My supervision style is interpersonal and strengths-based.
+I also place a strong emphasis on encouraging self-empowerment and wellness.

-I am an Ohio native and have lived in the Columbus area for the past 16 years.
-I enjoy cooking, sharing food with others, the theater, taking the scenic route, hiking adventures, the Harry Potter books, tchotchkes, coffee, Euchre, and riding my bike as often as possible.
-I love to laugh and values humor as a universal means of ongoing healing.
-My favorite movie is The Silence of the Lambs.
+I grew up in Ohio and have lived in the Columbus area since 1996.
+I enjoy cooking, community theater, my dear friends and riding my bike as often as possible.
+I love to laugh and value humor as a universal means of ongoing healing.